Bio-Rad has sponsored the development of

 The market acted quite favorably to the news with Aastrom Biosciences Inc. (NASDAQ:ASTM) and International Stem Cell Corporation (OTCBB:ISCO) stock jumping 10% and 6% respectively following Geron’s news release.
 A fairly comprehensive list of publicly traded stem cell companies can be found here.

-Has the news of the FDA’s approval of Geron’s clinical trial given you some extra motivation at the bench or are you unfazed by the glitz and glamor of the news media coverage of this event?
+Here’s he question of the day for those of you who are actively engaged in stem cell research at the bench: Has the news of the FDA’s approval of Geron’s clinical trial given you some extra motivation at the bench or are you unfazed by the glitz and glamor of the news media coverage of this event?